denniskontoulis123/D-Kontoulis-WEB601Assignments-FavGames/README.md

 getting started on assignment 4 a couple days early; out of town from tomorrow morning until Sunday night and thus will not have access to my desktop and github  by extension.
 2024-02-22
 09:16AM

+bathroom break and then some code.  adjusted content-card-component.html to show a default img if imgURL isn't set. next is integrating a directive named hover-affect